StohnCoin-Projects/StohnCoin/contrib/devtools/README.md

 gen-bitcoin-conf.sh
 ===================

-Generates a stohn.conf file in `share/examples/` by parsing the output from `bitcoind --help`.
+Generates a stohn.conf file in `share/examples/` by parsing the output from `stohncoind --help`.
 This script is run during the release process to include a stohn.conf with the release binaries and can also be run by users to generate a file locally.
 When generating a file as part of the release process, make sure to commit the changes after running the script.